TRACK CHAIRS

 aprentza@unipi.gr

-Governments at all levels continue to promote, grow, and augment their digital engagement with the citizens that they serve.
-Through social media, mobile applications, online services, and other forms of digital services, governments are increasingly expecting that individuals will interact with them through a range of digital media and technologies.
-This includes public policy-making (e.g., governance), government operations (e.g. emergency management), citizen engagement (e.g. transparency), and government services (e.g., information provision).
+Governments at all levels continue to promote, grow, and augment their digital engagement with citizens and other stakeholders.
+Through social media, mobile applications, online services, and other forms of smart services, governments are increasingly expecting the individuals to interact with them through a range of digital media and technologies.
+This includes areas like public services (e.g. information, security), policymaking (e.g., e-governance), government operations (e.g. emergency management, infrastructure development), and importantly also citizen engagement (e.g. transparency, decision-making).

-- Supporting digital equity efforts to engage underserved populations
+- Supporting digital efforts to engage underserved populations;

-- The role of community-based organizations or anchor institutions (e.g., public libraries, non-government organizations) in fostering digital inclusion
+- The role of community-based organizations or anchor institutions (e.g., public libraries, non-government organizations) in fostering digital engagement;

-- Development and/or implementation of statutes, regulations or policies related to digital inclusion
+- Development and/or implementation of statutes, regulations or policies related to digital engagement;

-- Developments in case law and policy related to digital inclusion
+- Developments in case law and policy related to digital engagement;

 - How digital-based voting impacts involvement of citizens in elections